holium/holium-node/CLI.md

-  upgrade     Checks for updates and applies them apps        Returns a list of all apps (agents) running with all metadata (docket) app         A subcommand for managing apps
+  upgrade     Checks for updates and applies them apps        Returns a list of all apps (agents) running with all metadata (docket) app         A subcommand for managing apps version     Prints the current version of the Holium node
 ```

 ### `version` command